riconeitzel/PaymentFilter/app/code/community/RicoNeitzel/PaymentFilter/README.txt

 available to his customer group AND not disabled for the products in the shopping cart.

-This extension supports both Magento 1.3 and Magento 1.4.
+This extension supports Magento 1.3, Magento 1.4 and Magento 1.5.

 It was created by Vinai Kopp http://netzarbeiter.com/ for Rico Neitzel